Pipding/CorporateRollout/JOURNAL.md

+# 2024-03-17
+Level generation was the focus today.
+For endless runner level generation I've been referencing a [tutorial series from the Unreal Engine Youtube channel](https://www.youtube.com/watch?v=yS-yQfo0lc0&list=PLZlv_N0_O1gbY4FN8pZuEPVC9PzQThNn1&index=2).
+This lays out a good method for generating an infinite level based on tiles with obstacles on it.
+It doesn't match my game exactly but it's close enough to be very useful.
+The gist is;
+- Create a blueprint for one tile of your level
+    - In that blueprint, place a non-rendered object (e.g. an `Arrow`) to mark where the next tile should spawn
+- In your level blueprint spawn a number of tiles and after spawning each one, track where the next one goes (by checking the aforementioned `Arrow` component) in a local variable
+- Add a trigger volume at the end of each tile.
+When the player passes through this trigger, spawn a new tile and destroy the one they just left

+And there you have it, an infinitely spawning straight line.
+Obstacles are also spawned using a non-rendered component (more `Arrows`).

+I also added a countdown timer so the game doesn't start immediately.
+This will allow the player to get ready after pressing the `Play` button from the main menu.
+Depending on how much time is left at the end of the project, it might also be enough time to play a little animation or do a panning shot with the camera.

+In addition to this I also started working on the main character model.
+For this I'm following a [tutorial by Thomas Potter on Youtube](https://www.youtube.com/watch?v=AVkXy62V77E) but the result from this tutorial isn't a finished model so there'll be a lot of detail to add afterward.

 # 2024-03-16
 The focus today was a lot of the basics.
 I wanted to get player movement into a decent state, so that consists of;
 - Running